- Ofloxacin (Ocuflox) vs. tobramycin (Tobrex): What's the difference?

 Subscribe to MedicineNet's General Health Newsletter

-Ofloxacin (Ocuflox) and Tobramycin are antibiotics used to treat bacterial infections of the eyes.
+Ofloxacin (Ocuflox) and Tobramycin (Tobrex) are antibiotics used to treat bacterial infections of the eyes.
 Other forms of ofloxacin are used to treat bacterial infections such as pneumonia, bronchitis, staph infections, STDs (gonorrhea, chlamydia), urinary tract infections (UTIs), and prostate infections caused by E. coli.
 Ofloxacin and Tobramycin are different types of antibiotics.
 Ofloxacin is a fluoroquinolone antibiotic and Tobramycin is an aminoglycoside antibiotic.

 Multimedia: Slideshows, Images & Quizzes